-Step 1 In the inventory window, expand the Logical Inventory tree.
-Step 2 Right-click the CFM node and choose Commands &gt; Diagnose &gt; Cisco &gt; Show MEP Status .
+- Step 1 In the inventory window, expand the Logical Inventory tree. - Step 2 Right-click the CFM node and choose Commands > Diagnose > Cisco > Show MEP Status.
 The Show MEP Status dialog box opens.

 The command checks the MEP status and does not require any input parameters.
-Step 3 To run the command, click Execute.
-Any errors are displayed in the Result tab.
-Step 4 To close the dialog box, click Close.